 - to get hit by serious, painful consequences

 - feeling it’s like it’s “unfair” to have to deal with consequences of their actions and choices

 - AND even worse, without any idea of how to keep moving forward after failure because we chose either tough, “just suck it up” leadership OR excuse making, coddling, blaming when there’s a much more helpful, more effective option that resides BETWEEN those two extremes

-We have an opportunity, as coaches, as parents, to work WITH our children as they deepen their understanding of the VALUE of mistakes, failure, consequences.
-We can help them LEARN from these experiences and show them how to rise up STRONGER, smarter, and better than before through SPORTS!
+We have an incredible opportunity, as coaches, as parents, to work WITH our children as they deepen their understanding of the VALUE of mistakes, failure, consequences.
+We can help them LEARN from these experiences and show them how to rise up STRONGER, smarter, and better than before, through sports!

 Why rob your child, or the kids you coach, of that?